Rare Diseases Clinical Trials Toolbox

 IDENTIFY A SPONSOR

-This latest definition clarifies that the sponsor is equally scientifically, legally and financially responsible but with new wording acknowledges that the budget can either come from the sponsor itself or from sources external to the research group.
-This shift in the European legislation is in line with the growing attention paid to non-commercial research.
+According to this definition, the sponsor is equally scientifically, legally and financially responsible of a clinical trial but the budget can either come from the sponsor itself or from sources external to the research group.

 Industry-sponsored trials